deck-jessica/Homework-2-2020-Portfolio/README.md

 ## Usage

 This page can be accessed and utilized to find more information about my experience in the web development field, my background, and a snapshot of my projects thus far.
-Only one link (the big Horiseon one) is my own work, the rest of the project images and links are placeholders for work to come!
+We have been utilizing multiple languages such as Javascript, jQuery, MySQL, Node.js, Express, Sequelize, and the list goes on.
+This portfolio displays my current work thus far in the languages we have covered, and some of my groups' collaborative efforts to bring our vision alive.

 ![Portfolio page](/assets/screenshot.png)